-Eligibility: Tier 3 and 4 members, with the exception of those retiring under special retirement plans, must have five years of service and be at least age 55 to be eligible to collect a retirement benefit.
-Tier 5 members, with the exception of those retiring under special retirement plans, must have ten years of service and be at least age 55 to be eligible to collect a retirement benefit.
+Eligibility: Most Tier 3 and 4 members must have 5 years of service and be at least age 55 to be eligible for a retirement benefit.
+Tier 5 members, must have 10 years of service and be at least age 55 to be eligible to collect a retirement benefit.
 The full benefit age for Tiers 3, 4 and 5 is 62.

-Benefit Calculation: Generally, the benefit is 1.67 percent of final average salary for each year of service if the member retires with less than 20 years.
+Benefit Calculation: Generally, the benefit is 1.67% of final average salary for each year of service if the member retires with less than 20 years.
 If a member retires with between 20 and 30 years of service, the benefit is 2 percent of final average salary for each year of service.
-If a member retires with more than 30 years of service, an additional benefit of 1.5 percent of final average salary is applied for each year of service over 30 years.
-Tier 3 and 4 members with five or more years of service and Tier 5 members with ten or more years of service can retire as early as age 55 with reduced benefits.
+If a member retires with more than 30 years of service, an additional benefit of 1.5% of final average salary is applied for each year of service over 30 years.
+Tier 3 and 4 members with five or more years of service and Tier 5 members with 10 or more years of service can retire as early as age 55 with reduced benefits.
 Tier 3 and 4 members age 55 or older with 30 or more years of service can retire with no reduction in benefits.
 Final average salary is the average of the wages earned in the three highest consecutive years.
-For Tier 3, 4 and 5 members, each year of final average salary is limited to no more than 10 percent of the average of the previous two years.
+For Tier 3, 4 and 5 members, each year of final average salary is limited to no more than 110% of the average of the previous two years.